Jo3kerR/Squash/README.md

-# A Simple Game made using Processing 3
+# A simple game made using Processing 3

 Instructions for running the game -